Jbreak321/which-name-is-bigger/README.md

-# which-name-is-bigger
+# Gpa_Calculator
-Which name is bigger your name or your friends name
+What is your GPA.
+Here you can find out what it is on the DOT>.